CSE-SUMMER-TRAINING/final-code/README.md

 Follow These Steps to ba able to run Our Program:
 - download any Version for Python (We Recommended Version 3.8.10).
 - download any IDE for Python (We Recommended VScode).
-- open Your Terminal and Write These Instructions to download The Libraries which used:
+- open Your Terminal and write These Instructions to download The Libraries which used:
     - pip install pyqt5
     - pip install pyqt5-tools
     - pip install QT-PyQt-PySide-Custom-Widgets